Related Services - OT

 • Sensory Processing – This is the process of the body taking information from the senses and the brain producing a motor or behavioral response.

-• Motor Planning - the ability to conceptualization a plan, take action, and receive and use the feedback in order to produce a coordinated response.
+• Motor Planning - the ability to conceptualize a plan, take action, and receive and use feedback to produce a coordinated response.
 For example, if you are standing on the edge of a river and you need to cross it using the rocks you see.
-You make a plan, take action, and adjust if you lose your balance.
+You make a plan, take action, and adjust it if you lose your balance.
 That is motor planning.

 • Executive function – The higher-level skills we need for self-control, attention, planning and organizing in order to complete complex tasks expected in the classroom.